-To calculate the regulatory capital requirements under the standardized approach, external ratings from Standard & Poor's, Moody's, Fitch Ratings are applied to all relevant exposure classes in the standardized approach.
+To calculate the regulatory capital requirements under the standardized approach, external ratings from Moody's and Fitch Ratings are applied to all relevant exposure classes in the standardized approach.
 Nonetheless, our Corporate counterparties are mostly not rated by eligible ECAIs.